Tips & Tricks

 You can easily execute requests from this file during development to verify that a web service is behaving as expected.
 IntelliJ IDEA can generate requests from various places and add them to this scratch file.
 For example, you can generate requests from endpoints listed in the Endpoints tool window.

 If you have the Spring Boot Actuator dependency, it exposes all of your web service endpoints at runtime.
-In the Run tool window or the Services tool window, select your running application and open the Endpoints tab.
+In the Run tool window or the Services tool window, select your running application and open the Actuator tab.
 Under Mappings, you will see a list of all the request mappings.
-Click one of them to either execute the corresponding request or open it in the HTTP client.
+Click one of them to either execute the corresponding request or open it in HTTP Client.

-Note that since these are runtime endpoints, the requests are added to a different scratch file, which is named after the specific run configuration (in this case, DemoApplication.http).
+Note that since these are runtime endpoints, the requests are added to a different scratch file, which is named after the specific run configuration (in this case, SpringBootTutorialApplication.http).

 Scratch files are not stored in your project.
 To create a physical file with HTTP requests in your project, right-click on a directory in the Project tool window and select New | HTTP Request.
 In this file, you can compose a set of HTTP requests for validating your web service.
 This file will not be modified unless you edit it directly.

 You do not need to manually copy generated HTTP requests from the scratch file to the physical HTTP requests file: there is a context action for that.
-Place the cursor on the generated request, press Alt + Enter and select the Move HTTP Requests action.
+Place the cursor on the generated request, press Alt + Enter on Windows or ⌥Enter on macOS and select the Move HTTP Requests action.
 In the Move HTTP Requests dialog, specify the file to which you want to move the requests and select the specific requests to move.

 If you specify a file that doesn’t exist, IntelliJ IDEA will create it for you.
 Your project will contain a file with HTTP requests that you or anyone else working with your project can use to validate the web service.